Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Introduction

+\item A single-cell clustering method should have the ability to internally validate its clustering results.
+Currently, only hierarchical clustering can perform internal validation by testing whether a particular cluster exists in the data using bootstrap resampling techniques \cite{van2003new}.
+Potentially, a more interpretable and useful statistic is the probability of having the label at each point.
+In single-cell analysis, this probability could be understood as a confidence measure for the cell type of each cell.

+\item A single-cell clustering algorithm should be computationally efficient.
+As the number of cells sequenced continues to grow, single-cell RNA-sequencing (scRNA-seq) datasets can have more than a million cells, and clustering once on such a large dataset can take days \cite{abdelaal2019comparison}.
+Therefore, it is important to design a scalable clustering algorithm for large single-cell datasets. \end{enumerate}

-To tackle this challenge, we introduce Forest Fire Clustering, inspired by forest fire dynamics.
-By modeling label propagation similar to the spread of forest fires, we can cluster data given only a "fire temperature" parameter, similar to the resolution parameter in Louvain.
-Because Forest Fire Clustering is an iterative process, we can also calculate a permutation-based point-wise significance value by repeated label propagations using Monte Carlo simulations.
-Lastly, online learning can be a useful feature for analyzing data generated by high-throughput technologies.
-For example, single-cell sequencing datasets can contain more than a million cells, and clustering once on such a large dataset could take days \cite{abdelaal2019comparison}.
-As experimental data accumulates over time or as data streams over the network, computational cost of re-clustering continues to rise as the number of cells sequenced increases.
-Due to the inductive nature of the algorithm, Forest Fire Clustering can be used for online learning and do not need to re-cluster with the arrival of new data.
+To meet these specifications, we developed Forest Fire Clustering inspired by self-organized criticality in forest fire dynamics.
+By modeling label propagation similar to the spread of forest fires, we can cluster data given only a ``fire temperature" hyperparameter, similar to the resolution hyperparameter in Louvain.
+Through simulating label propagations from different starting points, we can compute point-wise posterior exclusion probabilities (PEP), similar to p-values, to quantify the probability that a data point takes on the other cluster labels.
+We can also compute the point-wise label information entropy to measure the general uncertainty of the labels at each data point.
+Lastly, Forest Fire Clustering can be used for online clustering, which is a useful feature for analyzing high-throughput data.
+As experimental data accumulate over time or as data stream over a network, the computational cost of re-clustering continues to rise as the number of cells sequenced increases.
+Due to the inductive nature of the algorithm, Forest Fire Clustering can make online inferences on a small number of newly arrived data points without re-clustering.

-Here, we provide an overview of Forest Fire Clustering and how it performs against common clustering benchmarks.
-Additionally, we demonstrate its utility in single-cell sequencing analysis for validating rare cell types, mitigating the doublet cell effect, highlighting novel transition cell types in developmental pseudo-time, and making robust online inferences.